RAVING-Informatics/BioinformaticsMasterclass/Introduction.md

      mv <original_name> <new_name>
      ```

      But it's not a good idea to use wildcards for this.
-Overwirtten files are not recoverable.
+Overwritten files are not recoverable.